M-Files/Developer-Portal/APIs/REST-API/Reference/iml/index.md

 The [object version properties]({{ site.baseurl }}/APIs/REST-API/Reference/resources/objects/type/objectid/version/properties/) endpoint supports both managed and unmanaged objects.

-For an unmanged document with an `ExternalRepositoryName` of `myrepository`, an `ExternalRepositoryObjectID` of `123456` and `ExternalRepositoryObjectVersionID` of `version1`, the request would be of the format:
+For an unmanaged document with an `ExternalRepositoryName` of `myrepository`, an `ExternalRepositoryObjectID` of `123456` and `ExternalRepositoryObjectVersionID` of `version1`, the request would be of the format:

 ```text
 http://myfiles.mycompany.com/REST/objects/0/umyrepository%3A123456/uversion1/properties